 N.J.A.C.
 14:2-1.1 outlines the scope of the UFPA, delineates the entities that the rules apply to, and establishes the One-Call Damage Prevention System.
-The word 'because' in subparagraph (d)1, which relates to the application of the rules to particular homeowners, is proposed to be omitted.
+The word "because" at paragraph (d)1, that relates to the application of the rules to particular homeowners, is proposed to be deleted.

 N.J.A.C.
 14:2-1.2 contains definitions of words and terms used throughout the chapter.
-'Excavate' has been changed to match the UFPA's statutory definition.
-The 'One Call Incident' Threshold for property damage has been increased from \$5,000 to \$122,000.
-This amount is consistent with federal regulations.
-The term 'Underground facility operator' has been changed to 'Operator.'
-Lastly, a definition for 'Terrestrial LiDAR' has been added.
+"Excavate" has been revised to match the UFPA's statutory definition.
+The "One Call incident" threshold for property damage has been increased from \$5,000 to \$122,000.
+This amount is consistent with Federal rules.
+The term "underground facility operator" has been amended to "Operator," which change is also made throughout the chapter.
+Lastly, a definition for "Terrestrial LiDAR" has been added.